 Phase I is approximately a four () month effort that the CAISO usually initiates in December of each year and typically completes by the end of March of the following year.
 During Phase 1, the CAISO develops the unified planning assumptions and documents them in a study plan.
 The purpose of the study plan is to articulate the scope and details of technical studies to be conducted as part of the TPP.
 The CAISO seeks to finalize the study plan by the end of March.
 During this time, the CAISO receives submittals of interregional transmission projects.
 The CAISO will participate in an interregional coordination stakeholder meeting in turn with the other western planning regions to provide for the exchange of planning data and information between themselves and stakeholders.

 Phase 2 is approximately a 12-month activity that the CAISO initiates in April of the first year and completed in March of the following year.
 During Phase 2, based on the unified planning assumptions and study plan developed in Phase 1, the CAISO performs a technical assessment of the CAISO controlled grid and determines the need for transmission solutions or alternatives to meet CAISO identified needs.
+In addition, if it is an even year and ITPs have been properly submitted to the CAISO for consideration in its TPP, the CAISO, in coordination with the other Western Planning Regions, will prepare a transmission evaluation plan for each properly submitted ITP.
+The finalized transmission evaluation plans will be included in the CAISO’s study plan to be considered in the CAISO’s TPP.
 The CAISO documents the results, conclusions, and recommendations for solutions developed from this technical analysis in a draft transmission plan which, after stakeholder review, CAISO management presents to the CAISO Governing Board for consideration and approval.
 The comprehensive transmission adopted by the CAISO Board plan identifies what transmission solutions are needed to meet CAISO-identified needs.

 Phase 3 will take place if the CAISO Governing Board approved regional transmission facilities eligible for competitive solicitation as part of the transmission plan at the end of phase 2 or in an amendment to the CAISO Governing Board-approved transmission plan subsequent to the end of phase 2.
 In the competitive solicitation process, the CAISO seeks proposals to finance, construct, own, operate and maintain regional transmission facilities and evaluate whether the project sponsor and proposals meet the qualifications for consideration, and take the steps necessary for selecting approved project sponsor(s).